 Click the link to view it.

-Here is an example of converting a photo into a painting.
 If you move your cursor anyplace over the right lower portion you can click on it to see the original photo.

 Here are a few of the steps I used to get to the finished painting.
 There are many more steps in between, but too many to list.